pulasandeep/ATP-coders/README.md

-Important Chat : We are just providing a sample code for some questions at the instance to question our code just have a look over have_a_look.pdf file attached above.
+Important Chat : We are just providing a sample code for some questions at the instance to question our code just have a look over ATP coders.pdf file attached above.

 Note: Please split the code to sub programs as we specify in the code block as above and save them as an individual programs with the extentions listed there itself.